Jerami Grant: Detroit Pistons (2020–2022)

 On November 22, 2020, Grant signed a three-year, $60 million contract with the Detroit Pistons through a sign-and-trade with the Denver Nuggets.
 Detroit also received draft rights to 2015 second-round pick Nikola Radičević in exchange for cash considerations.
 On February 17, 2021, Grant scored a then career-high 43 points in a 105–102 loss to the Chicago Bulls.
 Grant ended the season as a Most Improved Player award finalist, finishing second behind Julius Randle, while averaging a career high in points per game.

 On December 10, 2021, in a 93–109 loss to the New Orleans Pelicans, Grant suffered a right thumb injury.
 On December 16, he underwent surgery to repair the ulnar collateral ligament (UCL) in his right thumb and was ruled out for at least six weeks.
 On March 28, 2022, Grant was ruled out for the remainder of the season with a calf strain.

 Portland Trail Blazers (2022–present)

-On July 6, 2022, Grant was traded to the Portland Trail Blazers, along with the draft rights to Ismaël Kamagate, in exchange for a top-four protected 2025 first-round pick (via Milwaukee), the draft rights to Gabriele Procida, and two future second round picks.
+On July 6, 2022, Grant was traded to the Portland Trail Blazers, along with the draft rights to Ismaël Kamagate, in exchange for a top-four protected 2025 first-round pick (via Milwaukee), the draft rights to Gabriele Procida, and two future second-round picks.
 On October 23, Grant put up 16 points, along with a game-winning layup in a 106–104 win over the Los Angeles Lakers.
 On November 4, Grant scored 30 points and hit a game-winning jumper in a 108–106 win over the Phoenix Suns.
-On November 25, Grant scored a career-high 44 points in a 132–129 overtime win over the New York Knicks.
+On November 25, Grant scored a then career-high 44 points in a 132–129 overtime win over the New York Knicks.

+On July 9, 2023, Grant re-signed with the Blazers.

+On February 8, 2024, Grant scored a career-high 49 points in a 128–122 loss to the Detroit Pistons.